 Many companies don’t see the value of a compliance function.
 Others do but they don’t know where to start.
 If your organization is the latter, here are the basics of setting up a compliance department:

 The single most important task of any effort to set up a compliance department is obtaining buy-in from the C-Suite, along with the Board of Directors.
 Both should be especially supportive of setting up this function as regulators are focusing enforcement against executives individually vs. the company generally.
 Assuming such support, the senior management of the company is an important part of the program, primarily through its support and its actions, and by regularly communicating the importance of compliance to employees.
 Support from the upper levels is what regulators expect to see.
 For example, under the U.S. Sentencing Guidelines, credit is given to companies showing, among other things, the following:

-Strong, explicit, and visible support for company’s compliance program from the executive team and the Board of Directors
+- Strong, explicit, and visible support for the company’s compliance program from the executive team and the Board of Directors.

 Perform a compliance audit